 The Medication Administration Performer invokes a FHIR search for the planned administrations that are relevant for the context of the Medication Administration Performer.
 This context can be a combination of any of the following:

-A specific nurse that is planned to perform the administrations (in case for example of a mobile app for a nurse)
+A specific nurse that is planned to perform the administrations (in case for example of a mobile app for a nurse);

-A specific care team that is planned to perform the administrations (in case for example of a mobile app for a care team)
+A specific care team that is planned to perform the administrations (in case for example of a mobile app for a care team in a hospital ward);

-The patient for which the administration is planned
+The patient for which the administration is planned;

-The time of administration (e.g. only the administrations for a given day, or a given shift)
+The time of administration (e.g. only the administrations for a given day, or a given shift).

 …